ileathan/bustabit-clock/README.md

 # bustabit-clock
-Simple clock to show in real time whats being wagered (in satoshi's)
+Simple clock to show in real time whats being wagered (denominated in satoshi's)

 **Copy paste the bellow into bustabit custom script area, then open the debug console and watch**